ivankqw/ivankqw/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=ivankqw&style=flat-square&color=blue)

-I'm a Machine Learning Engineer focused on building transformative AI systems.
-My expertise spans ML Systems, Data Engineering, and Software Development, with a passion for creating solutions that drive real-world impact.
+I'm a Software Engineer focused on building transformative systems.
+My expertise spans ML, Data Engineering, and Software Development, with a passion for creating solutions that drive real-world impact.

 🔭 Currently at Openspace Ventures, architecting end-to-end AI solutions that revolutionize investment processes and accelerate portfolio company growth.
 Leading the development of scalable microservices and high-impact data science initiatives.

-🎓 Pursuing Computer Science at Georgia Tech, building on my Business Analytics foundation from NUS.
-Combining theoretical knowledge with practical applications in machine learning and analytics.

 🌱 Actively contributing to open-source and always open to collaborating on innovative projects that push technological boundaries.